Lumpsum Calculator India (2026)

 • ✅ Lowers risk via Rupee Cost Averaging.

-• ❌ Lower returns in extreme bull markets.
+• ❌ Lower returns in absolute bull runs.

 Lumpsum Formula Used